What is Qualitative Research?

 Qualitative research is a type of study that tries to understand problems and phenomena better.
 This kind of qualitative data can't be measured, but it relies on input from people who share their thoughts, opinions, or experiences with researchers.

-Qualitative research is a common way to collect data for the humanities, history, and social sciences.
+You can also use qualitative research as a common way to collect data for a research paper written about subjects like humanities, history, and social sciences.
 This type of research can be used in any field where understanding human behavior is important.
 It involves gathering data that is not just numerical.

 To understand what people are thinking and how they express themselves, it is important to capture it through interviews or observations.